 Brush That Sweet Tooth—Your Action Plan

-The Food and Drug Administration does not require natural sugar to be labeled separately from processed sugars, making it particularly hard to limit the recommended six teaspoons and nine teaspoons of sugar per day to "natural" sources only.
-Sweetened beverages are notorious for containing high amounts of sugar, resulting in over consumption of calories Consumption of high-fructose corn syrup in beverages may play a role in the epidemic of obesity, Bray G.A., Nielsen S.J., Popkin B.M., Pennington Biomedical Research Center, Louisiana State University, Baton Rouge, LA, American Journal of Clinical Nutrition.
-2004 Apr;79(4):537-43..
-Even worse, one study even found that drinking beverages sweetened with sugar resulted in weight gain and increased the risk for type 2 diabetes among women Sugar-sweetened beverages, weight gain, and incidence of type 2 diabetes in young and middle-aged women, Schulze M.B., Manson J.E., Ludwig D.S., Department of Nutrition, Harvard School of Public Health, Boston, MA, Journal of the American Medical Association 2004 Aug 25;292(8):927-34.
+In 2018, the Food and Drug Administration will require natural sugar to be labeled separately from processed sugars, hopefully making it easier for consumers to limit the recommended six teaspoons and nine teaspoons of sugar per day to "natural" sources only.
+Sweetened beverages are notorious for containing high amounts of sugar, resulting in over consumption of calories.
+Consumption of high-fructose corn syrup in beverages may play a role in the epidemic of obesity, Bray G.A., Nielsen S.J., Popkin B.M., Pennington Biomedical Research Center, Louisiana State University, Baton Rouge, LA, American Journal of Clinical Nutrition.
+2004 Apr;79(4):537-43.
+Even worse, one study even found that drinking beverages sweetened with sugar resulted in weight gain and increased the risk for type 2 diabetes among women.
+Sugar-sweetened beverages, weight gain, and incidence of type 2 diabetes in young and middle-aged women, Schulze M.B., Manson J.E., Ludwig D.S., Department of Nutrition, Harvard School of Public Health, Boston, MA, Journal of the American Medical Association 2004 Aug 25;292(8):927-34

 Jason Edmonds: "The danger isn't just in foods high in fructose-dense sugars.
 High-sugar diets in general (including glucose, refined flour products, etc.) can also cause problems.
 There's evidence that suggests replacing dietary saturated fats with high-glycemic-index carbohydrates (like refined grains in bread and pasta) can increase the risk of heart attack.
 One study followed 53,644 men and women over a period of years and documented their diets and incidence of heart attack (1943 incidents occurred).
 The investigators found a correlation between substituting dietary saturated fats with low-glycemic-index carbs and reduction in the risk of heart attack.
 There was no change in risk of heart attack associated with substituting saturated fats with medium-glycemic-index carbs.
 There was a significant increase in the risk of heart attack associated with substituting saturated fats with high-glycemic-index carbs.
 Consider that 'low-fat' processed food products might not be a healthy alternative since they often contain higher sugar content than their 'high-fat' counterparts."